If you believe Good Shepherd Services might be an appropriate source of treatment for a child currently in your care...

 Good Shepherd Services Celebrates 150 Years of Service in Maryland

 On August 6, 2014, the Sisters of the Good Shepherd, Good Shepherd Services staff and friends celebrated our 150th anniversary of providing compassionate care to youth and families in the state of Maryland.
 The day began with a bus tour that visited Good Shepherd’s original location at Mount and Hollins Street as well as our second house located at Calverton Road and Franklin Street.
-Our journey was accompanied by reminiscences from the Sisters as they talked about the history of each site and their personal experiences throughout the years.
+Our journey was accompanied by reminiscences from the Sisters as they talked about the history of each site and their personal experiences throughout the years, including the historic move from our first Baltimore location to our current building.
+Please click here for a video of our closure of the Mount and Hollins building .

 Once the tour concluded at our current facility in Halethorpe, MD, a Mass of Thanksgiving was celebrated in the Good Shepherd Services Chapel by Msgr.
 Adam Parker, Vicar General/Moderator Curia of the Archdiocese of Baltimore.
 Our festivities wrapped up with a cake and punch reception for the Sisters, staff, and visitors that included a history presentation from the Sisters and a video chat with our Board Chair, Frank Ryan, to talk about the Walk Across America that he did to raise awareness about adolescent mental health and Good Shepherd Services’ mission.